MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

-3. Use an isolating ground metal between the crystal and VDD traces to avoid any detuning effects on the crystal caused by the nearby power supply and to avoid the leakage of the crystal or clock signal and its harmonics to the supply lines.
+3. Use an isolating ground metal between the crystal and VDD traces to avoid any detuning effects on the crystal caused by the nearby power supply, and to avoid the leakage of the crystal or clock signal and its harmonics to the supply lines.

 <p align="center">
   <img src="files/Layout-Design-Guide/crystal3.png">